AI IN MARKETING2024-11-02⏱️ 10 minutes

 Accelerating change in the technological world: Machine learning teaches you current tools and learning algorithm-oriented ways of thinking—splitting problems into components and improving systems with data.

-Such a mind-set will then allow one to adapt to that technology, even if it hasn’t been invented.
+Such a mindset will then allow one to adapt to that technology, even if it has yet to be invented.

 Final Thoughts

-Psychographic profiling has gone from manual surveys to machine-powered insights because machine learning does not only bring speed to a process but enhances its quality, scalability, and accuracy.
+Psychographic profiling has moved from manual surveys to machine-powered insights because machine learning speeds up processes and enhances their quality, scalability, and accuracy.

-Of course, with great power comes great responsibility; as that line is eroded between personalization and manipulation, ethical practices and human-centric design become increasingly important.
+Of course, great power comes with great responsibility; as the line between personalization and manipulation is eroded, ethical practices and human-centric design become increasingly important.

 There's never been a better time for curious minds and ambitious professionals to explore the world of machine learning.

-Whether you’re looking to improve customer experiences or rethink how your business works, understanding how machine learning fits in can be a transformative move.
-It’s all about making smarter decisions faster and with more confidence.
+Whether looking to improve customer experiences or rethink how your business works, understanding how machine learning fits in can be transformative.
+It's all about making more intelligent decisions faster and with more confidence.